datalad-handbook/book/docs/basics/101-132-advancednesting.rst

    $ datalad status

 From the superdataset's perspective, the subdataset appears as being "modified".
+Note how it is not individual files that show up as "modified", but indeed the complete subdataset as a single entity.

-Note that these modifications of the subdataset are not automatically recorded to the superdataset!
+What this shows you is that the modifications of the subdataset you performed are not automatically recorded to the superdataset.
 This makes sense -- after all it should be up to you to decide whether you want record something or not --, but it is worth repeating: If you modify a subdataset, you will need to save this *in the superdataset* in order to have a clean superdataset status.